alexsnow348/learning-notes/learning-notes/meet-up-and-talk/microservice-github-action-jira-coapp-io.md

 - Chromatc interacting with github actions
 - birdeatsbug  for bug reporting
 - git commit -S
 - Jira Automation - keep it simple
+- Make time to explore new tech and new pet project for future proof carrer